devilsen/CreateEmoji/README.md

 # CreateEmoji
-This is my little test.

 Use Material Design as the layout.

-MVP

-Load Images from net.

-You can add text,create your own Emoji.
+You can add text,create your own Sticker.

 May you get happy.